dew-hash/poker-win-counter/poker-win-counter/Readme.txt

 player's score.
 This process of taking highest rank card is repeated until the winner is clear.
-The maximum score the player can get for the hand, so called Royal flush, is 1476672760 which achieved if the player's all cards in hand are of the same suit, consecutive ranks and contains Ace.
+The maximum score the player can get for the hand, so called Royal flush, is 1476980186 which is achieved if the player's all cards in hand are of the same suit, consecutive ranks and contains Ace.